IvanGarridoMarquez/sentence_boundary_detector/README.md

 The folder classifiers has inside the 10 classifiers trained for the 10-fold cross-validation.
 The folder evaluation hols the files with the metrics computed in the performance evaluation.
 The folder training_logs has a file per each trained classifier with some information I printed out to verify the process.
 Finally, the training_set folder keeps all the training sets I generated for the 10-fold cross-validation.

 # Further comments
 In the first tests I was only using the POS context features.
 I wanted to observe how good this lexic patterns were able to capture the sentence boundaries.
-I wasn't working so well.
+It wasn't working so well.
 I decided to finally add the features to explicitely indicate the punctuations . ! ? and the uppercase one.
 I think those features are highly important and they probably almost "do the magic".
 A feature section test could help to clarify this.

 I personally believe that a rule-based algorithm would perform ok for this problem.
 A very simple machine learning approach like the one implemented here proved to be reasonably good.
 A more complex machine learning approach might certainly improve the performance even more.